k4tsuya/food-vendor-allergen-manager/README.md

 ## 🔍 Available Endpoints

-* `GET /products` – list products with their allergens
+* `GET /items` – list items with their allergens (paginated via `limit`/`offset`)
-* `GET /gluten-free` – list products with no gluten allergen
+* `GET /gluten-free` – list items with no gluten allergen (paginated)
 * `GET /allergens` – list all known allergens
-* `GET /products/pdf` – generate a downloadable PDF file
+* `GET /items/pdf?language=nl|en` – generate a downloadable PDF file of the allergen matrix
-* `GET /static/icons/{filename}` – serves allergen icon images
 * `GET /health` – reports whether the API and database are reachable

 ---

 ## 🧭 Frontend Pages

-* `/` – **Allergen Matrix** page, a table with products listed down the left and allergens (with icons) across a sticky header row, marking which products contain which allergens.
+* `/` – **Allergen Matrix** page, a table with items listed down the left and allergens (with icons) across a sticky header row, marking which items contain which allergens.
 Below the table sits a legend explaining the marker, plus a labeled key listing every allergen by name and icon.
+The item column header, and the equivalent PDF header, both reflect the configured **item label** for the current language.
+* **Language switcher** — a button in the navbar toggles between Dutch and English at runtime, updating all translated text, allergen names, and the item label immediately.
-* **Download PDF** – a navbar link that triggers the backend's `/products/pdf` endpoint directly, downloading the same allergen matrix as a PDF file
+* **Download PDF** – a navbar link that triggers the backend's `/items/pdf` endpoint, downloading the allergen matrix in the currently selected language.

-The dedicated product list page was removed in favor of the matrix view, since it already conveys the same information (product names + their allergens) more directly.
+A dedicated item list page was considered but removed in favor of the matrix view, since it already conveys the same information (item names + their allergens) more directly.

 ---